Shwetapundir/DocBook/README.md

 # 💡 AI Chatbot Architecture

-Patient → Chatbot → LangChain Tool → Doctor Database → Slot Engine → Appointment Database
+Patient → Chatbot → LangChain Tool → Doctor Database → Slot Engine → Stripe Checkout → Webhook → Appointment Database

 ---

+# 🔄 Payment Flow

+1. Patient selects a doctor and time slot
+2. Frontend calls `/api/payments/create-checkout-session`
+3. Backend validates the slot and creates a Stripe Checkout session
+4. Patient is redirected to Stripe-hosted payment page
+5. On success, Stripe fires a webhook → backend confirms payment and creates the appointment
+6. Patient lands on `/payment/success?session_id=...` — payment is verified and appointment details are shown
+7. On cancel, patient lands on `/payment/cancel` — no charge, no appointment created

+---

 # 🙌 Acknowledgements

-Built using React, Node.js, Express, PostgreSQL, and LangChain.
+Built using React, Node.js, Express, PostgreSQL, LangChain, and Stripe.